simonwhatley/govuk-prototype-kit-macros/components/date-input/README.md

 ## Introduction

-Use the date input component to help users enter a dates, for example: Date of birth.
+Use date input component to help users enter a dates, for example: Date of birth.

 ## Guidance